protegeproject/swrlapi-builtin-library-example/README.md

     mvn clean install

 On build completion, your the target directory will contain a JAR called ```swrlapi-builtin-library-example-${version}.jar```.
+Ths JAR contains the built-in library.
-A second JAR containing an example application using the built-in library is also generated, which is called
+A second JAR containing an example application using the built-in library is also generated; it is called
 ```swrlapi-builtin-library-example-${version}-jar-with-dependencies.jar```.

 ### Using this Built-in Library in Protégé 5